 For what reasons can an employee receive NJFLI benefits?

-An employee can receive NJDLI benefits to bond with a child during the first 12 months after the child’s birth or during the first 12 months after an adoption.
+An employee can receive NJFLI benefits to bond with a child during the first 12 months after the child’s birth or during the first 12 months after an adoption.
 For children other than adoptees, the individual claiming benefits must be the biological parent of the child or the domestic partner or civil-union partner of the child’s biological parent.
-In addition, an employee can receive NJFLI benefits to care for a family member (child, spouse, domestic partner, civil-union partner or parent) with a serious health condition.
+In addition, an employee can receive NJFLI benefits to care for a family member (child, parent, parent-in-law, sibling, grandparent, grandchild, spouse, domestic partner, civil-union partner, or any other individual related by blood to the employee, and any other individual that the employee shows to have a close association with the employee which is the equivalent of a family relationship) with a serious health condition.
+This also includes workers dealing with any incident of domestic violence or any sexually violent offense as provided by the NJ SAFE Act.
 For the purposes of NJFLI, a serious health condition is an illness, injury, impairment, or physical or mental condition that requires inpatient care in a hospital or other medical care facility, or continuing medical treatment or supervision by a healthcare provider.

 What is the duration and weekly rate for NJFLI benefits?

-Covered employees are eligible for up to six weeks of benefits during a 12-month period and are entitled to two-thirds of their average weekly wage up to a maximum of $633 per week for 2017.
+Covered employees are eligible for up to 12 weeks of benefits during a 12-month period and are entitled to 85 percent of a their average weekly wage subject to a maximum amount.
+The maximum amount is 70 percent of the Statewide average weekly wage for all workers ($860).
 For the purposes of bonding with a newborn or adopted child, NJFLI benefits must be for a continuous period of time, unless the employer and employee mutually agree otherwise.
 For the purposes of caring for a family member with a serious health condition, NJFLI benefits may be taken on an intermittent basis as long as the employer is provided with appropriate medical certifications, 15 days prior notice (unless prior notice is not possible), and reasonable steps by the employee to accommodate the employer’s workplace operations.